Introduction to the λ-calculus

 30 Sep 2024

-[ general logic lambda calculus ]
+[ general logic Alan Turing lambda calculus ]

 The λ-calculus has had a pervasive impact on computer science – and not just in functional programming languages, most of which can be viewed as extended λ-calculi, but even in modern systems programming languages such as Rust.
 Polymorphic type checking emerged in the context of the typed λ-calculus and now exists (to some extent) in many modern languages.
 Turning to theory, denotational semantics is normally expressed within a form of λ-calculus.
 Both higher-order logic and dependent type theories are extensions of the λ-calculus.
 But it is a mysterious beast: let’s take a look.